Floflis/Floflis-Packager/README.md

 Make a working and lightweight Electron app for Floflis.

 * No lots of Chromium running (not implemented yet, depends upon HTML5Apps Platform)
-* No huge node_modules folder; common modules and libraries shared between all apps
+* No huge node_modules folder; common modules and libraries shared between all apps on Floflis

 ## Patching your app